heathermiller/dist-prog-book/chapter/8/big-data.md

 The MapReduce model is simple and powerful and quickly becomes very popular among developers.
 However, when developers start writing real-world applications, they often end up writing many boilerplates and chaining together these stages.
 Moreover, The pipeline of MapReduce forces them to write additional coordinating codes, i.e., the development style goes backward from simple logic computation abstraction to lower-level coordination management.
 As we will discuss in *section 2 execution model*, MapReduce writes all data into disk after each stage, which causes severe delays.
 Programmers need to do manual optimizations for targeted performance, and this again requires them to understand the underlying execution model.
 The whole process soon becomes cumbersome. **FlumeJava** {%cite chambers2010flumejava --file big-data%} library intends to provide support for developing data-parallel pipelines by abstracting away the complexity involved in data representation and implicitly handling the optimizations.
 It defers the evaluation, constructs an execution plan from parallel collections, optimizes the plan, and then executes underlying MR primitives.
 The optimized execution is comparable with hand-optimized pipelines, thus there is no much need to write raw MR programs directly.

-After MapReduce, Microsoft proposed their data parallelism model: **Dryad** {% cite isard2007dryad --file big-data %}, which abstracts individual computational tasks as vertices, and constructs a communication graph between those vertices.
+After MapReduce, Microsoft proposed their counterpart data parallelism model: **Dryad** {% cite isard2007dryad --file big-data %}, which abstracts individual computational tasks as vertices, and constructs a communication graph between those vertices.
 What programmers need to do is to describe this DAG graph and let Dryad execution engine construct the execution plan and manage scheduling and optimization.
 One of the advantages of Dryad over MapReduce is that Dryad vertices can process an arbitrary number of inputs and outputs, while MR only supports a single input and a single output for each vertex.
 Besides the flexibility of computations, Dryad also supports different types of communication channel: file, TCP pipe, and shared-memory FIFO.
 The programming model is less elegant than MapReduce, programmers are not meant to interact with them directly.
 Instead, they are expected to use the high-level programming interfaces DryadLinq {% cite yu2008dryadlinq --file big-data %}, which more expressive and well embedded with .NET framework.
+We can see some examples in the end of *section 1.1.3 Dryad*.

 Dryad expresses computation as acyclic data flows, which might be too expensive for some complex applications, e.g. iterative machine learning algorithms. **Spark** {% cite zaharia2010spark --file big-data%} is a framework that uses functional programming and pipelining to provide such support.
 It is largely inspired by MapReduce's model and builds upon the ideas behind DAG, lazy evaluation of DryadLinq.
 Instead of writing data to disk for each job as MapReduce does Spark can cache the results across jobs.
 Spark explicitly caches computational data in memory through specialized immutable data structure named Resilient Distributed Sets(RDD) and reuse the same dataset across multiple parallel operations.
 The Spark builds upon RDD to achieve fault tolerance by reusing the lineage information of the lost RDD.
 This results in lesser overhead than what is seen in fault tolerance achieved by the checkpoint in Distributed Shared Memory systems.
 Moreover, Spark is the underlying framework upon which many very different systems are built, e.g., Spark SQL & DataFrames, GraphX, Streaming Spark, which makes it easy to mix and match the use of these systems all in the same application.These feature makes Spark the best fit for iterative jobs and interactive analytics and also helps it in providing better performance.